The Age of Aquarius Zodiac Killer

 Joe Goldberg to June Osbourne to Joseph Anderson to

 Sometimes, instinct leads you exactly where you need to be.
-The serial killer storyline is one of my guilty pleasures.
+One of my guilty pleasures is the serial killer storyline.

 That’s why a few weeks ago, without any real reason, I started rewatching You from the very beginning.